Zamirathe/MashTools/README.md

 A collection of a few simple tools I had use for on my own server, so I thought I'd share them.

-Also, all of my plugins support the '*' permission, so you don't have to add individual permissions if you'd prefer just to assign global permission to access everything.

 # DeathAnnounce